Robotmk/robotmk.org/content/blog/getting-started/index.en.md

 ### Discovery of the services

-The first service that can be diesovered immediately after deployment is the "Scheduler Status" service:
+The first service that can be discovered immediately after deployment is the "Scheduler Status" service:

 {{< figure src="img/discovery-schedulerstatus.png" title="Scheduler Status Service" >}}